bryce-klinker/daily-kata/card-game-war/python/readme.md

 - Aces are high.
 - If both cards are of equal value - three cards are dealt from each hand face down and then 1 more face up to war again. the winner takes all the cards.
 If this ties repeat the process again.
 - The player that runs out of cards loses.

+# Goal

+The goal of this kata is to use TDD to drive the implementation of the classic card game war.